 Fluff and Smut 💋

-But it was also full of achingly cute and adorable scenes, even the smallest little things they do for each other.
-UGH I LOVE FLUFF! 💖 And not only with Clara and Josh but also with their relationships with their friends and family, like Jill (Clara’s Aunt) and slightly with Naomi, who has this no-nonsense woman with a strong personality but is really a cinnamon roll inside.
+But it was also full of achingly cute and adorable scenes, even the slightest little things they do for each other.
+UGH, I LOVE FLUFF! 💖 And not only with Clara and Josh but also with their relationships with their friends and family, like Jill (Clara’s Aunt) and slightly with Naomi, who has this no-nonsense woman with a strong personality but is really a cinnamon roll inside.

 Final Thoughts 💡

 As I mentioned, The Roommate surprised me in many good ways.
 When people said, “Don’t judge a book by its cover.”
 THIS IS WHAT THEY MEAN.

 The moment I learned about Josh being a sex worker, I buckled up in my seat because I knew I was going to be on a wild ride and while it was one, there were also other aspects of the story that were really heartwarming and touching.